 From the Sketches of Successful New Hampshire Men, published in 1882.

-Prominent in New Hampshire state politics during the mid 19th century, Person Colby Cheney can lay claim to being of of the oddest named men ever to serve as Governor of the "Granite State".
+Prominent in New Hampshire state politics during the late 19th century, Person Colby Cheney can lay claim to being of of the oddest named men ever to serve as Governor of the "Granite State".
 During a career in public service that lasted over forty years Cheney occupied a number of political offices, including stints as state representative, state railroad commissioner, mayor, Governor, U.S. Senator and Minister to Switzerland.

 Following his lengthy recuperation Cheney returned to political life, becoming New Hampshire State Railroad Commissioner in 1864.
-He served three years in this post, and during his term of service removed to the city of Manchester, New Hampshire, and there continued his business interests.
+He served three years in this post, and during his term of service removed to the city of Manchester, and there continued his business interests.
 Within a few years of his removal Cheney had "attracted attention to him as a man highly fitted for public honors, but as pre-eminently capable of commanding them at the hands of the people."
 In 1871, Cheney was nominated for Mayor of Manchester and later won the election "by a larger majority than any candidate had received since 1863."As mayor of Manchester Cheney was instrumental in introducing the first fire alarm telegraph system in the city, and after serving on term in office refused to be a candidate for reelection.

 Cheney around the time he was elected Governor of New Hampshire.